Torah-Anytime/standard-version-expo-channel/README.md

 [Standard Version](https://github.com/conventional-changelog/standard-version#standard-version) [custom updaters](https://github.com/conventional-changelog/standard-version#custom-updaters) for Expo

 When publishing bare workflows using Expo Publish, Expo does not make sure that updates are only pushed to devices which have the correct binary.
-This can cause old app versions which do not have the required native dependencies to receive new javascript bundle updates.
+This can cause old app versions, which do not have the required native dependencies, to receive new javascript bundle updates.

 The recommended solution is to use [Runtime Versions](https://docs.expo.dev/distribution/runtime-versions/#configuration-for-the-bare-workflow).
 However, Runtime Versions is not compatible with the Expo classic build system (`expo build`).